rtraghavan/oephys2nev/README.md

 **License**
 ---
-The code is provided for free via the GNU General Public License, see license file in this repository for further details.
+The code is provided for free via the GNU General Public License.
+See license file in this repository for further details.